ppkgtmm/ppkgtmm/README.md

 I'm Pinky Gautam currently a senior student at KMUTT 🙂

-Looking for software engineer, data engineer, data scientist job opportunities 😐
+Looking for back-end engineer, data engineer, data scientist job opportunities in Thailand or remote opportunities 😐

 I'm an expat living in Thailand.